The article may contain affiliate links.

 Let’s run on

-Let’s try not fear the chaos, like the surfer doesn’t fear the water.
+Let’s try not to fear the chaos, like the surfer doesn’t fear the water.

 Oh, and some time ago I’ve published on the blog my thoughts about overanalyzing.